Charmoniumlike Channels $1^{+}$ with Isospin $1$ from Lattice and Effective Field Theory: Conclusions

 After extracting the finite-volume energies, our first approach is to investigate whether single-channel $D\bar D^*$ scattering supports the existence of $Z_c(3900)$ and its $1^{++}$ partner.
 This part of the study employs the standard Lüscher formalism for one-channel s-wave $D\bar D^*$ scattering and the energy dependence is parametrized via the effective range expansion.
 The resulting scattering amplitudes exhibit a virtual state pole slightly below the threshold in both sectors, $1^{+-}$ and $1^{++}$.
 However, we acknowledge that this approach neglects the impact of the left-hand cut and assumes that $D\bar{D}^*$ does not couple to other channels, which may not be valid assumptions.
 Due to these limitations, our emphasis lies in the results discussed below.

 The second procedure applies to $1^{+-}$ and involves $J/\psi \pi$-$D\bar{D}^*$ coupled-channel scattering based on a contact EFT.
 Considering contact interactions $D\bar{D}^*$-$D\bar{D}^*$ and $D\bar{D}^*$-$J/\psi \pi$, we jointly fit the experimental $J/\psi \pi$ and $D\bar{D}^*$ invariant-mass distributions from \mbox{BESIII} \cite{PhysRevLett.119.072001,PhysRevD.92.092006} and lattice finite-volume energies (from our work and others \cite{Cheung2017,CLQCD:2019npr}) with an effective field theory approach.
 We perform four different fits, which differ in treating higher-lying energy levels from our lattice study.
 All fits reasonably reproduce $Z_c$ peak in the experimental $J/\psi \pi$ and $D\bar D^*$ line shapes.
 They all reproduce also our and other lattice energy levels up to slightly above the $D\bar D^*$ threshold.
 The reproduction of our higher-lying energy levels is more favorable in fits where these levels are incorporated with artificially reduced uncertainties.
 This implies that the employed EFT model can reconcile the peaks in the experimental line shapes and the lattice energies that lie close to noninteracting energies.
 All the fits yield two poles within $\simeq\SI{50}{MeV}$ of the $D\bar D^*$ threshold: both (RS III and RS IV) poles are possibly equally responsible for the $Z_c$ peak.
-The pole locations of the preferred conventional fit are shown in Fig.~\ref{fig:poles:FitA}.
-Another common feature of all fits is that the coupling between the $D\bar D^*$ and $J/\psi$ channels is significant and plays a crucial role, in agreement with the findings of the HAL QCD study \cite{PhysRevLett.117.242001}.
+The central values of the two pole locations for the preferred conventional fit lie relatively close to the experimental $Z_c$ pole from PDG, as shown in Fig.~\ref{fig:poles:Fit1_exp_and_sketch}.
+Both poles may be manifestations of the same $Z_c(3900)$ state.
+Another common feature of all fits is that the coupling between the $D\bar D^*$ and $J/\psi\pi$ channels is significant and plays a crucial role, in agreement with the findings of the HAL QCD study \cite{PhysRevLett.117.242001}.

+Although the lattice determination of finite-volume spectrum in $Z_c$ channel represents a considerable challenge, we expect that the energies employed in the scattering analysis are roughly within the rather conservative errors provided.
+One conclusion from this work is that even lattice energy shifts consistent with zero or small (observed in this and previous lattice simulations) can be reasonably reconciled with the experimental line shapes and the presence of a pole.
+We believe this conclusion would not be modified even if some of our energy levels were slightly different.

 Lastly, elastic s-wave $J/\psi \pi$ scattering with $1^{+-}$ is considered and the resulting $1/(k\cot{\delta_{0}})$ is presented in Fig.~\ref{fig:Jpsipi}.
 It is zero within the uncertainties, which implies nearly noninteracting $J/\psi$ and $\pi$.
 We, therefore, set an upper bound on the $J/\psi\pi$ scattering length and compare it to other studies.
 It would be important to determine this scattering length in the future more precisely since one could use it to explain the binding of $J/\psi$-$J/\psi$ mesons via the exchange of correlated light mesons to a near-threshold bound state.